apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 ## The Green Party

-Traditionally a protest vote, the Green Party has been getting substantially more attention this election cycle.
-This is due in part to the ever-increasing priority of climate as a critical election issue, but also because Greens have had electoral successes at the municipal and provincial levels in recent years.
+Traditionally a protest vote, early this election cycle the Green Party got substantially more attention than usual.
+This was due in part to the ever-increasing priority of climate as a critical election issue, but also because Greens have had electoral successes at the municipal and provincial levels in recent years.

 With more attention has come more scrutiny, and for the first time that I’m aware, the Green Party has gotten press for campaign-trail gaffes –  [insufficiently vetting candidates](https://www.cbc.ca/news/politics/green-party-re-vetting-candidates-abortion-quebec-1.5282892), for example.
 Running a truly national campaign is tough.

 An interesting facet of Green Party policy is that unlike other parties in Canada, they pledge to let elected Green Party MPs vote freely instead of being beholden to the party line.
-That sounds great in theory, but it has the consequence that in order to confidently vote Green, you need to understand the particular candidate you’re voting for – who may or may not fully agree with the party platform.
+That sounds great in theory, but it does have the consequence that in order to confidently vote Green, you need to understand the particular candidate you’re voting for – who may or may not fully agree with the party platform.

 While the Green Party is further left than the NDP on some issues, they are surprisingly centrist or neutral on other issues.
 They [don’t consider themselves left-wing](https://www.greenparty.ca/en/blog/2019-01-14/left-right), and at most levels of government Greens seem less interested in taxing the rich to help the poor than the NDP do.
-Given that, the Greens have positioned themselves as a plausible alternative both for NDP and *especially* Liberal voters who want to send a clear message on climate.
+From a strategic perspective, the Greens position themselves as a plausible alternative both for NDP and *especially* Liberal voters who want to send a clear message on climate.

 Elizabeth May has long been party leader and lone MP, and is the longest-standing leader of Canada’s parties.
-While this may be the year the Greens pick up a couple additional seats – for example, on Vancouver Island – their support has traditionally been spread so thinly across the country that they pose a serious challenge in very few ridings.
-That said, the fact climate is a huge pillar of their platform could make this the year they break out.
+While this may be the year the Greens pick up a couple additional seats – for example, on Vancouver Island – their support continues to be spread so thinly across the country that they pose a serious challenge in very few ridings.
+That said, the fact climate is a huge pillar of their platform could make this a landmark year for them.

 **You should consider voting Green if** your riding is one of the few that has a strong Green candidate with a chance of winning, or if you want to lodge a protest vote on behalf of climate.
 If you’re a Green supporter looking to vote strategically, the [rules I describe above](#strategic) all apply.